this is an interlude

 continues as planned.

-on a hot day we lazed
+on a hot day, lazing,

-we spoke of chapters
+we spoke

-break the spine and move
+the spine and move

 the plot along.